 However, an article by Entrepreneur recently revealed that 65% of all companies admit they have no process to nurture leads.
 Additionally, research by Salesforce suggests that an alarming 50% of sales time is wasted on “unproductive prospecting.”
 Sadly enough, this is not surprising.

-Mapping your sales process may sound difficult and time consuming.
-But the Lucidchart Sales Solution makes it easy.
+Mapping your sales process may sound difficult and time-consuming.
+But Lucidchart makes it easy.
 With our intuitive platform and helpful templates, you can easily visualize and implement your processes for use across your entire sales team.
 Not only does this ensures greater consistency, but mapping out your sales process also encourages teamwork.
-With a greater collaboration between your sales reps, your organization can close bigger deals faster and maintain a healthier sales pipeline— even when sales reps leave or change territories.
+With a greater collaboration between your sales reps, your organization can close bigger deals faster and maintain a healthier sales pipeline—even when sales reps leave or change territories.

 With Lucidchart, we keep it simple for your sales team to visualize process handoffs, rules of engagement, and the best practices for processing and qualifying leads.
 Sales managers also have the ability to evaluate current processes and implement changes as needed to reduce bottlenecks and inefficiencies.
 Plus, your sales reps can work independently and better leverage account information—all within an environment that leadership centrally owns and manages.